mbarkdull/FormicidaeMolecularEvolution/README.md

 `./scripts/DataRunPAL2NAL ./scripts/inputurls`

 This will produce a new directory, `7_PAL2NALOutput`, containing an aligned nucleotide sequence file for each species.

 ## 8\.
 Testing for positive selection with BUSTED\[S\]

+BUSTED\[S\] assesses whether there is evidence for positive selection on a gene at any site along any branch in a phylogeny.

 ### 8.1 Assembling nucleotide sequence orthogroups for input to BUSTED\[S\].